This Minnesota Officer Should Have Been A Pro Hockey Player - NewsBreak

 2 Minnesota brothers investigated in TikTok gambling scheme

 MINNEAPOLIS (AP) — Investigators in Minnesota are looking into allegations two men have been running a TikTok gambling scheme in the state’s casinos.
-The Minneapolis Star Tribune reports that court filings this week indicate the state Alcohol and Gambling Enforcement Division is investigating allegations that an Edina man and his younger brother have been collecting fees for playing slots on behalf of others watching on TikTok.
-State law prohibits placing bets on behalf of someone else.
-So far no one has been charged.
+Court filings this week indicate the state Alcohol and Gambling Enforcement Division is investigating allegations that an Edina man and his younger brother have been collecting fees for playing slots on behalf […]

 Reward Offered for Whereabouts of Missing Minnesota Man